 - $1500 p.a. annual fee

-- Spend $5,000 in first three months of ownership to qualify for signup bonus
+- Spend $5,000 in first two months of ownership to qualify for signup bonus

 - Card Members who currently hold or who have previously held any other Small Business Card product issued by American Express Australia Limited in the preceding 18 month period are ineligible for this offer